tempesta-tech/tempesta/tempesta_fw/t/functional/README.md

 #### Client Section

+`ip` - IPv4/IPv6 address of the host in test network.
+Default is `127.0.0.1`.

 `workdir` - directory to place temporary files (configs, pidfiles, etc.) on the host.
 R/W access is required, must be absolute path.